-"Smart cities and smart technology are still evolving, and we have to be one with the environment and change as necessary,” he suggests.
+"Smart city infrastructure is still evolving, and we have to be one with the environment and change as necessary,” he suggests.
 “We can’t be rigid in our thinking, but rather allow ideas to be flexible and interchangeable.
 In business and in life, I try to be like water, learning along the way, making changes and adapting.”

 Starting Small, Thinking Big

 Ly is cautiously optimistic, however, that smart cities and smart infrastructure will gain momentum.
 Starting small is key, he believes, but starting is essential.